Ahom people: Culinary traditions

 Ahom food specialties resemble Thai cuisine.
 Like the Thais, the Ahoms prefer boiled food that have little spices and directly burnt fish, meat and vegetables like brinjal, tomato, etc. Some of them are Thu–dam (black lentil), Khao–Moon (Rice Frumenty), Xandohguri (a powder made from dry roasted rice), ChewaKhao (steamed rice), Chunga Chaul (sticky rice cooked in tender bamboo tubes), Til pitha (sesame rice rolls prepared from sticky rice powder), and Khao-tyek (rice flakes).
 The process of preparation of this item was quite unknown to population other than the Ahoms and the Thais.
 Khao (unboiled soft rice prepared from a special variety of sticky rice with a unique technique), Tupula Khao (a kind of rice cooked and packed with a particular kind of plant leaf with good smell called 'tora pat' and preserved bamboo sauce are some of the favourite food items of the Ahoms, which are similar to their traditional diet.

 Wedding

-Cho Klong is the main marriage ritual among the twenty marriage rituals of Tai Ahom people.
+Chaklong is the main marriage ritual among the twenty marriage rituals of Tai Ahom people.
 The name Cho Klong is derived from the Tai Ahom language [Cho=to combine, klong=ritual].
 The ritual is described in an ancient Tai Ahom script Lai Lit nang Hoon Pha.
 101 ban-phai-s (earthen lamps) or lights are lit.
 The bride offers the groom a heng-dan (sword) to protect her, their children, family, race and country.
 Sum of twenty rituals are performed in ahom wedding along with cho klong, including: